bbauska/JS-svg/README.md

-library is available at [npmjs.com/package/svjs](https://npmjs.com/package/svjs) (or at the related GitHub repository); if you'd prefer, have that to hand for a more structured definition of each method.
+library is available at [npmjs.com/package/svjs](https://npmjs.com/package/svjs) (or at the related GitHub repository); if you'd prefer, have that to hand for a more structured definition of each method.</p>

-Getting back to setting values, the set() method accepts an object as its argument and takes the following format:
+<p>Getting back to setting values, the set() method accepts an object as
+its argument and takes the following format:</p>

 <pre>
 svg.set({ attribute1: value1, attribute2: value2, attributeN: valueN )};
 </pre>

-If you're setting a large number of properties at once, you might consider adjusting the formatting for the sake of readability.
+<p>If you're setting a large number of properties at once, you might
+consider adjusting the formatting for the sake of readability.</p>

 <pre>
 svg.set({